ucrcsedept/course-support/modules/Docker-Tips&Tricks/roughdraft.md

 ---

 ## Can't access files from inside of a container?
 * Try using a `bind mount` within the docker-compose.yml file (or as part of the command when running the image as a container).
 Bind mounts are folders that are mounted onto the container as if it is actually a folder in the virtual machine.
-Any action in the folder, on either side (host or client) will replicate to the other side.
+Any action in the folder, on either side (host or container) will replicate to the other side.
 * Observe:
 <p align="center">
     <img src="images\dockerbindimage.png" alt="Docker Bind Folder Location">